-If you’re not sure what benefits you could be eligible to claim, head to entitled to entitledto.co.uk or give our Income Team a call on to speak to our Income Team.
+If you’re not sure what benefits you could be eligible to claim, head to EntitledTo.co.uk or give our Income Team a call on 03332 404 444, choosing option 3 to speak to our Income Team.

 Universal Credit is a type of benefit for people of working age (over 18 and under pension credit age).
 It’s a payment to help with your living costs.
 If you’re on a low income, out of work, or you cannot work then you may be able to get Universal Credit.

 Want to know more?
-Check out our frequently asked questions here.
+Check out our frequently asked questions below.

 How much will I get?